gerbera/gerbera/doc/scripting.rst

 Let's think of possible scenarios:

- * you may want to separate your content by music, photo, video, maybe create a special container with all non playable stuff
+ * You may want to separate your content by music, photo, video, maybe create a special container with all non playable stuff

- * you may want your music to be sorted by genre, year, artist, album, or maybe by starting letters, so you can more easily find your favorite song when browsing the server
+ * You may want your music to be sorted by genre, year, artist, album, or maybe by starting letters, so you can more easily find your favorite song when browsing the server

- * you want to have your photos that you took with your favorite digital camera to appear in a special folder, or maybe you even want to separate the photos that you took with flash-on from the ones that you made without flash
+ * You want to have your photos that you took with your favorite digital camera to appear in a special folder, or maybe you even want to separate the photos that you took with flash-on from the ones that you made without flash

- * your media player does not support video, so you do not even want to see the Video container
+ * Your media player does not support video, so you do not even want to see the Video container

- * it's up to your imagination :)
+ * It's up to your imagination :)

 The scenarios described above and much more can be achieved with the help of an import script.